Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 - Firstly–you must acquire a COVID-19 RESTRICTED ACCESS AREA AUTHORITY from http://qpws.bookeasy.com; and

 - Secondly–acquire a current vehicle access permit, or you can use your existing one (which can only be used only for the dates of your COVID-19 RESTRICTED ACCESS AREA AUTHORITY).

 To book, or for more information, visit the Queensland National Parks Booking Service.

 - Always check Park Alerts before leaving home for up-to-date information for a specific location.

 - Only visit open sites where there are car spaces available in the car park, follow social distancing measures and adhere to public gathering numbers.

 - Do not attempt to visit any closed areas, unless authorised, for your own safety and protection, and that of your community.

 - Please exercise appropriate hygiene with regard to washing hands with soap, use of sanitisers, and leave no trace behind when you depart.

-- Other local closures or restricted access to facilities may apply for management purposes—check the specific location at Park Alerts.
+- Local closures or restricted access to facilities may apply for management purposes—check the specific location at park alerts.